 There will also be a research paper of approximately approx. 3000-3500 words (12-14 pages) on a topic of the student's choice connected to violence against women.
-Students are required to submit for approval a proposal for their essay by November 13, and are strongly encouraged to consult with the professor about their topic before this date.
-The proposal should consist of a 1-2 page outline of the essay with an annotated bibliography including a minimum of 8-10 sources.
+Students are required to submit for approval a proposal for their essay by February 11, 2021, and must consult with the professor about their topic before this date.
+The proposal should consist of a 1-2 page outline of the essay with an annotated bibliography including 8-10 sources.
 The annotations should consist of a short paragraph stating the main points made in each source along with a statement of how it is relevant to your paper.
 The final paper is due in hard copy in the final class of term, and also must be submitted electronically to turnitin.